Tag: morocco

 • Limoni Italian Restaurant.

-A little slice of Italy in Marrakesh
+A little slice of Italy in Marrakesh.

-Limoni italian restaurant is an excellent choice for diners who fancy a change from traditional Morroccan food.
+Limoni Italian Restaurant is an excellent choice for diners who fancy a change from traditional Morroccan food.

 They serve both authentic Italian cuisine and traditional Morroccan food.

-The surroundings are incredibly pretty, with lemon and orange trees in the courtyard and lovely little lanterns hanging from them.
+The surroundings are incredibly pretty, with beautiful citrus trees around the courtyard and lovely little lanterns glowing brightly from them.

-There is also a rooftop area and outdoor seating.
+There is also a rooftop area and outdoor seating if you have limited mobility.

 I chose a margarita pizza which was cooked to perfection.
-The base tasted really authentic.

-I had a tirimisu for dessert, and that was also delicious.
+I had a traditional Italian tirimisu for dessert, and that was also delicious.

-At Limoni, they serve alcoholic beverages, including cocktails, wines, and spirits.
+At Limoni, they serve a good choice of alcoholic beverages, including cocktails, wines, and spirits.

-There is a fireplace for cooler evenings during the winter months and outdoor seating.
+There is a warm fireplace for cooler evenings if you visit during the winter months.

-It is recommended to book as the restaurant can get busy.
+It is recommended to book as it can get busy.

 The address is,